 - The federal estate tax exemption for property passing to anyone other than a citizen spouse is $5,450,000.00 (in 2016).
 The equivalent Connecticut estate tax exemption is $2,000,000.00 (in 2016).
 If either the federal or Connecticut estate tax is an issue for you, we can suggest ways to minimize or avoid the impact of the tax.

-Because no two stories are the same and no two families are the same, your estate planning documents need to be carefully crafted to meet your specific circumstances and your specific goals and wishes.
+Because no two families are the same, your estate planning documents need to be carefully crafted to meet your specific circumstances and your specific goals and wishes.
 How do we get you to where you need to be?
 We listen to what you tell us about your family, what you have, who you like, who you trust, who you don’t trust, who has “issues” and who needs help.
 We take that information and put it into legal documents that express your wishes clearly but in a required legal format that anyone reviewing the documents will know and understand

 Whether you have a lot or a little to plan for, you need a customized document tailored to your unique family and financial circumstances.
 If you’re a DIY type person, although you can find fill in the blank forms online, we don’t recommend taking that risk!
-You are using a cookie cutter form that assumes one size fits all.
+You are using a cookie cutter form that assumes one size fits all, and, all too often we see detrimental mistakes made on DIY forms that we’ve been asked to review.
 You deserve better than that and should plan better than that to make certain that your wishes are carried out and to give you and your family peace of mind.

-We spend a lot of time practicing in this area of the law, as well as the closely related areas of long term care planning, Medicaid eligibility rules, asset protection planning, estate administration, owning a business, and real estate.
+We spend a lot of time crafting our estate planning documents, as well as practicing in the closely related areas of long term care planning, Medicaid eligibility rules, asset protection planning, estate administration and real estate.
 These areas of law intersect and overlap time and again.
-That’s why, by design, we only practice in these areas of the law.
+That’s why, by design, we only focus on these areas of the law.

 Here’s what our clients have to say about working with us: